-As discussed in the Receiver's First Status Report, Spirit is part of an Insurance Holding Company System and in large part it only did business with other members of that system.
-CTC Transportation Insurance Services of Missouri, LLC ("CTC"), with offices in Missouri, New Jersey, and California, served as the program administrator and managing general agent for Spirit.
-Criterion Claims Solutions of Omaha, Inc. ("Criterion") was the third-party claims administrator for Spirit.
-Lexicon Insurance Management LLC was the captive manager for the company (after Risk Services initially served in that role through circa July 2018).
-Chelsea Financial Group, Inc. provided premium financing services for the majority of Spirit's policies.
-The company 10-4 Risk Management provided risk management and loss run services.
-The owner or ultimate controlling person for each of these entities is or was Thomas Mulligan.2 All of these companies were taking a portion of the premium dollars from Spirit-issued policies.
+As discussed in the Receiver's First Status Report that initially described receivership matters, 16 Spirit was part of an Insurance Holding Company System and in large part it only did business with 17 other members of that system.
+Included with those members were some of the following: (1) CTC 18 Transportation Insurance Services of Missouri, LLC, with offices in Missouri, New Jersey, and 19 California, served as the program administrator and managing general agent for Spirit; (2) Criterion 20 Claims Solutions of Omaha, Inc. ("Criterion") was the third-party claims administrator for Spirit; (3) 21 Lexicon Insurance Management LLC was the captive manager for the company (after Risk Services 22 initially served in that role through circa July 2018); (4) Chelsea Financial Group, Inc. provided 23 premium financing services for the majority of Spirit's policies; and (5) the company 10-4 Risk 24 Management provided risk management and loss run services.
+The owner or ultimate controlling 25 person for each of these entities is or was Thomas Mulligan.2 All of these companies were taking a 26